wliverno/pymsmt/paper_files/README.md

 # Manuscript files

-This directory contains all input and data files from the manuscript ([Preprint](https://chemrxiv.org/engage/chemrxiv/article-details/67d4af74fa469535b9427ce8).
+This directory contains all input and data files from the manuscript ([Preprint](https://doi.org/10.26434/chemrxiv-2025-l24qq).
 In Review).
 Below is a list of the files and their description, as well as relevant sections/figures:

 ## AnalysisScripts/
 - **BPStats.py**: A Python module for collecting DNA geometry information (twist, propeller angle, distances)
-- **getBPData.py**: A script that analyzes the 100ns trajectory PDB files to gather statistics on DNA geometry, Figures 6 and S9-S12 in the manuscript
+- **getBPData.py**: A script that analyzes the MD trajectory PDB files to gather statistics on DNA geometry, Figures 6, S4, S12, and S14 in the manuscript
 - **DFTSampling/**: Files for DFT energy sampling.
 Uses gauopen 3.0 python interface (only available for Gaussian Development Version) and included *.gjf files
   - **PotentialWellAG1.py**: Samples DFT energy for AG1 atom in the C-Ag<sub>2</sub>-T "large" structure, Figures 2 and S3 in the manuscript
   - **PotentialWellAG2.py**: Samples DFT energy for AG1 atom in the C-Ag<sub>2</sub>-T "large" structure, Figures 2 and S3 in the manuscript
-  - **PotentialWellDT.py**: Samples DFT energy for H3 atom in the DT structure, Figure S4 in the manuscript
+  - **PotentialWellDT.py**: Samples DFT energy for H3 atom in the DT structure, Figure S6 in the manuscript
 - **MDSampling/**: Files for MD energy sampling.
 Uses PyTraj and libsander, referenced *.pdb and *.prmtop files included in folder.
-  - **MDSampling.ipynb** Jupyter notebook for sampling all MD data, Figures 2, S3, and S4 in the manuscript
+  - **MDSampling.ipynb** Jupyter notebook for sampling all MD data, Figures 2, S3, and S6 in the manuscript

 ## EnergyScanData.xlsx
-All collected energy scan data used for Figures 2, S3, and S13 in the manuscript
+All collected energy scan data used for Figures 2, S3, S6, and S17 in the manuscript

-## EnergyScanData.xlsx
+## TrajectoryAngleDistStats.xlsx
-All collected MD trajectory statistics used for Figures 6, S10, and S12 in the manuscript
+All collected MD trajectory statistics used for Figures 6, S13, and S152 in the manuscript

 ## InputFiles/
 - A directory containing input files for DFT and MD calculations, organized into subdirectories for different software.